 GoPro Hero 9 Black

-GoPro's latest all-action Hero is the culmination of years of improving stabilisation algorithms.
+GoPro's 2020 Hero is the culmination of years of improving stabilisation algorithms.
 HyperSmooth 3.0 builds on the Hero 8's capabilities by automatically stabilising shakes and judders from your footage an making it impossibly smooth.
 Change direction suddenly and it'll smoothly pan, using a smart algorithm.

 GoPro improved the audio too, putting a better microphone at the front of the camera as well building in a water expelling channel to further improve its waterproofing versus the older models.

 Video capabilities include 5K recording at 30fps, 4K up to 60fps, 1080p live-streaming as well as slow motion 240fps and a number of timelapse and hyperlapse capture modes, including a Night Lapse photo option.